mukezhz/mukezhz.github.io/src/content/blog/deploy-grpc-service.md

 # Contour

 - Contour is an ingress controller which deliver request from domain to respective service.
-- It is opensource ingress controller alternative to most popular nginx.
+- It is open source ingress controller alternative to most popular nginx.

 ### Installation